rothirschtec/www.rothirsch.tech/content/posts/en/tools/ssh/ssh-daily-use.md

     and check to make sure that only the key(s) you wanted were added.

-## Disable root access with password
+## Prevent root login via password

-After you have uploaded your public key to the remote server there is a useful and recommended option to use with SSH.
+After you have uploaded your public key to the remote host there is no real need to login via password, especially to the root user.
+You can change following parameter to prohibit-password:

-    PermitRootLogin yes
+    PermitRootLogin prohibit-password

-This option has three parameter
+These are the options this parameter provides:

 1. "yes", root user is able to login to the server with a password
 2. "no", root user is not allowed to login with SSH
 3. "without-password" or "prohibit-password", allows the root user to login but only with a RSA key pair

-So after uploading the public key you can login to the server and change the parameter

-    PermitRootLogin prohibit-password

-Restart the server and try to access it with a different host.
-If there is no public key on the server, the login prompt forces you to input a password but this never matches.
-So any attacker has to steal the private key of your user if they want an access to the server.
-A "guess" is not possible from there on!
+Restart the SSH service and try to access it with a different host which doesn't own the private key (.ssh/id_rsa) and you'll see that there is no way to login without the key.

 ## Send a mail to the admin on ssh connection
 It is possible to send an e-mail directly after the login of an user.